asarkar8400/DualSlopeADC_FSM_Ctrler/README.md

 # TC514 ADC FSM Controller

-This project implements a complete digital controller for the TC514 integrating analog-to-digital converter (ADC), including the FSM (finite state machine), counter, output latch, and clock divider.
-It is designed in VHDL and includes a detailed simulation testbench and a behavioral model of the TC514.
+This project implements a complete digital controller for the dual slope integrating analog-to-digital converter (ADC), the TC514, including the FSM (finite state machine), counter, output latch, and clock divider.
+It is designed in VHDL and includes a simulation testbench and a behavioral model of the TC514.

 ---

-## 💡 Overview
+## Overview

 The controller operates the TC514 ADC by managing its phase signals (`a` and `b`), monitoring the comparator, and measuring integration time with a counter.
 Once the conversion is complete, the final digital value is latched into an output register.

----

-## 📐 Top-Level Module: `tc514cntrl`

-This structural module integrates the following components:
-- `freq_div`: Clock divider
-- `binary_cntr`: N-bit up counter
-- `tc514fsm`: FSM controlling the conversion states
-- `out_reg`: Output register for storing the result

-### Inputs
-- `soc`: Start-of-conversion signal
-- `clk`: System clock
-- `cmptr`: Comparator output from TC514
-- `rst_bar`: Active-low synchronous reset

-### Outputs
-- `a`, `b`: Phase control signals for TC514
-- `dout`: Final digital output
-- `busy_bar`: High when idle, low during conversion

 ---